mcu-tools/mcuboot/docs/imgtool.md

 ## Signing images

-Image signing takes a binary image intended for Slot 0 and adds a header and trailer that the bootloader is expecting:
+Image signing takes an image in binary or Intel Hex format intended for Slot 0 and adds a header and trailer that the bootloader is expecting:

     usage: imgtool.py sign [-h] -k filename --align ALIGN -v VERSION -H HEADER_SIZE [--pad PAD] [--rsa-pkcs1-15]